 Three days earlier, if you would have asked Paul whether he might become a believer in Jesus he might have struck you for such a remark.
 If you would have told him that in 3 days he would become a believer and be baptized into the Christian faith, he might have killed you.
 But not on this day!
-Something has happened.
-Paul has changed.
-Paul’s change is a radical change.
+Something had happened.
+Paul had changed.
+Paul’s change was a radical change.
 He went from an exclusive Pharisee to an inclusive Christian.
-He went from hating the Gentile world to doing everything we could to redeem it with the message of Jesus.
+He went from hating the Gentile world to doing everything he could to redeem it with the message of Jesus.

-You see, when one comes into contact with Jesus, he is never the same again.
+You see, when you come into contact with Jesus, you are never the same again.
 Jesus is the Son of God and Savior of the world.
 He came that we might get the chance to repent, convert and change.
 Believers in Jesus actually die to who they were so that they might be born again and come to live as the person they have been re-created to be.
-A long time ago there was a contemporary Christian song by Bryan Duncan that had this line in it, “Changed hearts make changed lives!”
+A long time ago there was a contemporary Christian song by Bryan Duncan that had this line in it: “Changed hearts make changed lives!”
 May we be forever changed!